 - How would you motivate your subordinates in the branch, without offering them a raise, or any other form of financial compensation?

-Success (or failure) is not a question of luck, however.
+Success in an interview (or a failure) is not a question of luck.
 The better you prepare for your interview, the greater your chances to succeed will be.
 If you are not sure how to answer the questions, or experience anxiety before your interview, you can have a look at an eBook I wrote, the Branch Manager Interview Guide (published in 2020).

 May also interest you: